Ramsen (card game): Cards

-Thus the ranking order of the trump suit (T = trump, A = Sow, etc.) is: TA > 9 > 7 > O > U > TK > TO > TU > T10 > T9 > T8 > T7.
+Thus the ranking order of the trump suit (T = trump, A = Sow, etc.) is: TA > > > > > TK > TO > TU > T10 > T9 > T8 > T7.

 Playing

 Dealing and trumps

 The dealer shuffles the pack and rearhand cuts.
 Rearhand may keep (schleck, literally "lap up") the bottom card of the top stack, but will then only be dealt four cards.
 Otherwise players are dealt five cards as one packet of three and one packet of two.
 The next card is flipped to determine the trump suit and the remainder placed face down next to it as the talon.

 Exchanging

 Each player, in clockwise order beginning with forehand, may now exchange cards from the hand for cards in the talon.
 In addition, the dealer may exchange with the trump upcard.
 A maximum of five cards may be exchanged in total.
 In other words, if forehand exchanges three, the next player may only exchange two.
-If he does so, no more exchanging may take place.
-If rearhand has schleckt when cutting the pack, he may not exchange.
+If the next one does so, no more exchanging may take place.
+If rearhand has schleckt when cutting the pack, the player may not exchange.